 The earliest representation of the Republican party as an elephant, appeared in an 1874 Harper's Weekly cartoon by Thomas Nast

-In contrast to its historical roots, today's GOP is strongest in the south and in rural areas.
-Most significantly, a cornerstone of modern Republican political philosophy is limited government.
-But in 1856, it was Republicans calling for the exercise of federal authority to halt the expansion of slavery, while southern Democrats defended their "peculiar institution" on the principle of state's rights.
+A cornerstone of modern Republican political philosophy is limited government, but in 1856, it was northern Republicans calling for the exercise of federal authority to halt the expansion of slavery, while southern Democrats defended their "peculiar institution" on the principle of state's rights.